Back

 The problem is not that users cancel SIPs.The problem is that Groww's cancellation flow is SEBI-compliant but behaviorally silent - it confirms cancellation in 30 seconds without surfacing a single piece of context that might change the decision.
 Users are cancelling at exactly the wrong market moment, and the product is not in the room when it happens.

-This memo proposes SIP Shield- a two-component intervention: a multi-month SIP pause feature (filling a real product gap vs competitors) and a contextual intervention screen at the point of SIP cancellation during market corrections.
-Both are SEBI-compliant.
-Neither blocks cancellation.
+This memo proposes SIP Shield- a three-part intervention: extending Groww's existing (but capped) SIP pause into a true multi-month pause, a contextual intervention screen at the point of cancellation during market corrections, and a one-tap “Dip Boost” that lets a user top up at the lower NAV instead of leaving.
+All three are SEBI-compliant.
+None blocks cancellation.
 Together they address the three distinct cancellers who drive Groww's correction-period SIP churn.

 The Correction-Cancellation Trap